Improving outcomes for coronary artery bypass surgery

 Surgeons at The Cleveland Clinic completed a study comparing the results of on- and off-pump coronary artery bypass surgery.
 The researchers matched 406 off -pump and 406 on-pump patients for comparison.

 They found that the results of both on- and off-pump surgeries were excellent.
 The risk of stroke, heart attack during surgery, and death were similar and low in patients undergoing both on- and off-pump CABG.
 One concern that emerged from recent multi-center studies is that off-pump patients had more incomplete revascularization, meaning that less patients had blood flow fully restored than on-pump patients.
 In fact, a review of the national trends in bypass surgery demonstrated that fewer surgeons are now performing off-pump CABG.
-However, Joseph Sabik, M.D. , the Chair of the Department of Thoracic and Cardiovascular Surgery and the lead author of the Cleveland Clinic study, states that with present day technology and focused surgical expertise, patients should not worry.
-"We should be able to completely revascularize almost all patients."
+However, note that surgeons should be able to completely revascularize almost all patients.

 The good news for heart patients: Coronary bypass surgery is already extremely safe and effective, and becoming even more so.